SoLID-UNCC/TeamUNCC-HopeSpeech/README.md

 To replicate the results from scratch, run the Jupyter notebook ``TeamUNCC_Hopespeech_Detection.ipynb`` and it should install the dependencies for you.
 Follow the prompt for user inputs to select the dataset and whether to include class weights or not.

 We also provide our fine-tuned weights for our experiments here: [https://drive.google.com/drive/folders/1LzOjFLfrxe8u2VujUy8NptCf-MHQMCb6?usp=sharing](https://drive.google.com/drive/folders/1LzOjFLfrxe8u2VujUy8NptCf-MHQMCb6?usp=sharing).
 Create a folder called `outputs`  in the repo home directory.
 Next, download and extract the folders into the outputs folder you created.
 Run the cells in the Jupyter notebook starting from the *Test Set Predictions* section in the notebook.
 Change the variable `lang` in the cell below to the downloaded folder name of choice.
-The folders include all of our experiments mreported in the paper including:
+The folders include all of our experiments reported in the paper including:
  - English with class weights
  - English with out class weights
  - Malayalam with class weights